-Pinguecula – Symptoms, Causes and Treatment
+Pinguecula Eye Condition – Symptoms, Causes and Treatment

 Pinguecula is a common eye condition that affects the conjunctiva, the thin, transparent membrane that covers the white part of the eye and the inner surface of the eyelids.
 It appears as a yellowish or whitish bump on the conjunctiva, usually on the side closer to the nose.
 This condition is benign and typically doesn’t cause any serious vision problems.